kelvingraddick/DOCme-app/README.md

     $ cd android
     $ ./gradlew bundleRelease

-Make sure you have the required private signing cert on your machine and is pointed to in the local gradle properties file More instructions are are in the React Native ["Publishing to Google Play Store" documentation](http://reactnative.dev/docs/signed-apk-android).
+Make sure you have the required private signing cert on your machine and is pointed to in the local gradle properties file.

+More instructions are are in the React Native ["Publishing to Google Play Store" documentation](http://reactnative.dev/docs/signed-apk-android).